Management of insider issues

 Each Outotec employee and Outotec insider is personally responsible for not violating the applicable laws and regulations on inside information, nor Outotec insider rules.

-Outotec observes a 30 days’ closed window prior to the publication of an interim report or financial statements.
+Outotec observes a 30 days’ closed window prior to the publication of an interim report and financial statements.
 Outotec insiders, i.e. persons with the duty to publicly notify or employees working with interim reports and annual results, as well as any other persons so defined by the General Counsel, are prohibited from trading with Outotec financial instruments during the closed window.